CarlosSarasty/Jet_Tagging/README.md

 ## Jet Tagging with Machine Learning

-The Jet_Tagging repository is designed to classify particle jets in high-energy physics experiments.
-It utilizes machine learning techniques to distinguish between different types of jets, such as those originating from quarks or gluons.
+Jet_Tagging is a repository for classifying particle jets using the JetNet and JetClass datasets.
+It applies machine learning techniques to differentiate between jet origins, such as quarks and gluons, based on their substructure properties.
+This project is actively under development, with improvements and new features being added.

 Key Features:

-Model Architectures: Includes implementations of various neural network architectures tailored for jet tagging tasks.
+Model Architectures: Includes implementations of various neural network architectures.

 Training Pipelines: Provides scripts and configurations to train models on jet datasets, with support for hyperparameter tuning and performance monitoring.